In this article

 Puffin crossing light sequence

-Motorists will see the following light sequence at puffin crossings.
+Motorists will see the following traffic light sequence at puffin crossings.
 A red light means stop at the stop line.
 It’s illegal to drive through a red light at a puffin crossing.
 The red light is followed by a red light with steady amber light, then finally a green light signalling you to carry on with your journey.

-A steady amber light on it is own, warns you to slow down and be prepared to stop, it is not illegal to through a steady amber light, however, if a pedestrian is on the crossing and you drive through a steady amber light, you could end up failing your driving test.
+A steady amber light on it is own, warns you to slow down and be prepared to stop, it is not illegal to drive through a steady amber light, however, if a pedestrian is on the crossing and you drive through a steady amber light, you could end up failing your driving test.
 Pedestrians will see a red figure instructing them to wait and a green man figure when it is safe to proceed, as shown by the image below.

 Check out our driving test tips guide for more advice.